GervinFung/adonis-os-blog/README.md

 #### Development and Testing

 1. Refer to `.env.example` which is an example file for you to know what key-value pairs are needed to develop this project
-2. Then, create `.env.development` and `.env.test` file that will be used for development and testing.
-Then copy the key-value pairs to it and then add the values
+2. Then, create `.env.development` and `.env.test` file that will be used for development and testing respectively.
+After that, copy the key-value pairs to it and then add the values

+#### Staging and Production

+1. Similarly, refer to `.env.deployment.example` to know what key-value pairs are needed to deploy this project
-3. Also, you can create `.env.staging` and `.env.production` file for deployment if you want to
+2. Then, create `.env.staging` and `.env.production` file and copy the key-value pairs to it and then add the values

 #### Make Commands